Krappa322/arcdps_unofficial_extras_releases/README.md

 - Presets for graphic settings that allow switching between them fast
 - Save/Load Keybinds by Profession (previously part of arcdps)
 - Save/Load Keybinds by Elite (previously part of arcdps)
+- Options to hide top-right widgets (previously part of arcdps)

 What it provides for other addons:
 - Information about the squad (join/leave party/squad, role, subgroup, read-state)